 Upon opening, the bumblebees will complete a short orientation flight to determine where they are and how to get back to their hive.
 Be careful not to stand too close to the hive while this is happening as you may affect the bumblebee’s sense of orientation.
 If placing 3 or more hives together, be sure to face hives in different directions to prevent the bumblebees from becoming disorientated and returning to the wrong hive.

-If you are interested in purchasing hives standard or turbo hives, then please place your order a minimum of 4 weeks ahead of time
+For orders of standard or turbo hives, it is appreciated if you place your order at least 4 weeks ahead of time

 .
 It takes some time to rear the hives up to the required strength and we need notice to make sure your needs are met.
 Hives do not have a long shelf-life, and must be produced to demand.